-You can generate passes by using the Reach API or by uploading a CSV file via the Reach dashboard.
+Passes are distributed via URL.
+After you design a pass template, you can then generate pass URLs based on the template, either by using the Reach API or by uploading a CSV file via the Reach dashboard.

 CSV Batch Importer